 - Oops!Something went wrong.Please try again later.

-Does the August share price for NorthWestern Corporation (NYSE:NWE) reflect what it's really worth?
+Does the January share price for NorthWestern Corporation (NASDAQ:NWE) reflect what it's really worth?
 Today, we will estimate the stock's intrinsic value by estimating the company's future cash flows and discounting them to their present value.
-This will be done using the Discounted Cash Flow (DCF) model.
-Don't get put off by the jargon, the math behind it is actually quite straightforward.
+One way to achieve this is by employing the Discounted Cash Flow (DCF) model.
+Models like these may appear beyond the comprehension of a lay person, but they're fairly easy to follow.

 Value Per Share = Expected Dividend Per Share / (Discount Rate - Perpetual Growth Rate)

-The calculation above is very dependent on two assumptions.
-The first is the discount rate and the other is the cash flows.
-If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
+Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
+You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at NorthWestern as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 7.0%, which is based on a levered beta of 0.800.
+In this calculation we've used 6.2%, which is based on a levered beta of 0.800.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.